 Trails great for biking:

-- Schuylkill River Trail: This paved scenic trail stretches along the river for 25 miles from South Philadelphia to Manayunk and winds past Boathouse Row along Kelly Drive.
+Schuylkill River Trail: This paved scenic trail stretches along the river for 25 miles from South Philadelphia to Manayunk and winds past Boathouse Row along Kelly Drive.
 The section of the trail between South and Walnut Streets extends over the Schuylkill River on the Schuylkill Banks Boardwalk.
+The trail was named one of the top riverwalks in the nation in 2021 by USA Today.

 Custom Philadelphia bike itineraries: